lanru2001/Automate-WordPress-Apps-with-MySQL-on-Kubernetes-over-AWS-using-Ansible/README.md

 Automate Kubernetes Cluster Using Terraform.

-Launch EC2-instances on AWS Cloud for master and slave.
+Launch EC2-instances on AWS Cloud for master and slave(s).

 Create roles that will configure master node and slave node separately.